SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 #### Modules \> System configuration \> Tools \> Admin tools

 Available from DataMiner 10.1.0/10.1.1 onwards.
-Permission to use administrator tools such as synchronization, clean up unused and NATS management.
+Permission to use administrator tools such as synchronization, clean up unused, NATS management and (de)initializing ResourceManager.

 #### Modules \> System configuration \> Tools \> Control background tasks of all users